AdobeDocs/experience-manager-screens.pt-BR/help/user-guide/using-command-sync.md

 ---
 title: Usando a sincronização de comandos
 seo-title: Using Command Sync
-description: Siga esta página para saber mais sobre como usar a Sincronização de comandos.
+description: Siga esta página para saber como usar a Sincronização de Comando.
 seo-description: Follow this page to learn about how to use Command Sync.
 feature: Authoring Screens
 role: Admin, Developer